 By Jono Vincent

-Public high schools (like Beaverton High) may not charge tuition, but they are by no means free.
-Athletics fees, overpriced lunches, sporting event admissions, and now even technology insurance all add up, and over the course of the four years that any one student is enrolled here, they will almost pay enough in fees to go to Jesuit for a year.
+Public high schools may not charge tuition, but they are by no means free.
+Athletics fees, overpriced lunches, sporting event admissions, and even technology insurance add up.

 1. The ‘Early Bird’ discounts

 Here are the two big ones: Yearbook and Grad Party.
-These are the things that buying them well in advance can save you a ton of money.
-For obvious reasons, these aren’t very well announced in their first and cheapest period, so you have to be on it at the beginning of the year.
+Buying them well in advance can save a ton of money.
+These aren’t well announced in their first and cheapest period, so be on it at the beginning of the year.

-For everybody, the yearbook is $55 during the first semester, then goes up $10 at the beginning of the second.
+The yearbook is $55 during the first semester, then goes up to $65 at the beginning of the second.
 This isn’t much of a change, but $10 can make a big difference for many families.

-…you go to more than four sporting events.
-It seems easy, but plenty of people swing $20 at Beaver Day, then go to only two or three events.
-If you are a spirited Beaverton sports spectator, ASB is an awesome deal.
-You get into sports for free (at most schools), and reduced prices for theater shows.
+…you attend more than four sporting events.
+Plenty of people swing $20 at Beaver Day, then go to only two or three events.
+ASB is an awesome deal for spirited Beaverton spectators, though.
+Sporting events are free (at most schools), and prices are reduced for theater shows.

 3. Newspaper sports photographers get into everything for free